generalov/django-resubmit/README.rst

        file = forms.FileField(widget=FileWidget(thumb_size=[50,50]))

-What It Does
+How It Works
 ============

-It helps users to resubmit form after ValidationError was occured without loosing specified files.

-It stores uploaded file into the temporary storage (cache) on the server with random key and injects this key as hidden field into the form then ValidationError is occured.
-When user resubmits the form It restores the file from the cache and put it into the ``request.FILES``.
+It stores uploaded file into the temporary storage (cache) on the server with some key and injects this key as hidden field into the form then the ``ValidationError`` is occured.
+When user resubmits the form It restores the file from the cache and puts it into the ``request.FILES``.

 It automatically generates and shows thumbnails for uploaded image files.
 You can easily extend it to show video, flash, etc.

-It makes Javascript image preview for just selected(not uploaded) files.
+It makes Javascript image preview for just selected (not uploaded) files.
 Works in Chrome, Firefox and IE.